-If you’re hoping to enhance your accounting career and advertise your tax expertise, you’re an ideal candidate for the enrolled agent (EA) designation.
+If you hope to enhance your accounting career and advertise your tax expertise, you’re an ideal candidate for the enrolled agent (EA) designation.
 As an enrolled agent, you can enjoy these benefits as well as improved standing before the IRS.
-You also won’t have to spend as much time, money, or effort on the EA as you would other designations.
+You also won’t have to spend as much time, money, or effort on the EA as other designations.

 However, earning the EA designation requires you to pass the Enrolled Agent exam, officially titled the Special Enrollment Exam (SEE).
 Therefore, you will have to pay some exam fees.
-You’ll also need to purchase the best enrolled agent review course for you.
+You’ll also need to purchase the best enrolled agent review course for you and your budget.
 But not to worry!
 I will walk you through all of the enrolled agent designation costs.
 Then, I’ll help you save money on essentials for EA success.

 In order to take the EA exam and become an enrolled agent, you must address the following fees: